danbev/learning-ai/notes/baby-llama-issue.md

 000000000036ed59 W llama_layer&& std::forward<llama_layer>(std::remove_reference<llama_layer>::type&)
 00000000003420fe W void std::_Destroy<llama_layer*>(llama_layer*, llama_layer*)
 ```
-Notice that these symbols are `weak` symbols (W) which allows the multiple
+Notice that these symbols (like constructors for `llama_layers`) are `weak`
-definitions accross different compilation units.
-There will not be an error
+symbols (W) which allows the multiple definitions accross different compilation
-raise in this case.
+units.
+There will not be an error raise in this case.

 Lets also inspect the `llama-baby-llama` binary:
 ```console